RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### `sizeof` builtin

-Size of is a special function that accepts a type as a parameter and prints the total size that type occupies in memory in bytes.
+This is a special function that accepts a type as a parameter and prints the total size that type occupies in memory in bytes.
 This function is run at compile time.

 ```
 struct Point